-To this end the collimator and camera mirrors (see §19.10) of the monochromator, typically spherical, are replaced by toroidal (elliptical paraboloid) mirrors which can image better those contributions off the optical axis.
+To this end the collimator and camera mirrors of the monochromator, typically spherical, are replaced by toroidal (elliptical paraboloid) mirrors which can image better those contributions off the optical axis.

-13 FINE FOCUS
+10 FINE FOCUS

 The fine focus option places the camera mirror on a manually translatable stage.